mindspore-lab/mindone/examples/stable_diffusion_v2/inference/README.md

 ```

 - device_target: Device target, should be in [Ascend, GPU, CPU], default is Ascend.
-- task: Task name, should be [text2img, img2img, inpaint, controlnet, depth2img], if choose a task name, use the config/[task].yaml for inputs, default is text2img.
+- task: Task name, should be [text2img, img2img, inpaint], if choose a task name, use the config/[task].yaml for inputs, default is text2img.
 - model: Path to config which constructs model.
 Must be set, you can select a yaml from ./inference/config/model.
 - sampler: Infer sampler yaml path, default is ./config/schedule/ddim.yaml.
 - sampling_steps: Number of sampling steps, default is 50.